CloudWithChris/cloudwithchris.com/content/episode/weekly-vlog-020.md

 ---
 Date: "2021-05-16T09:30:00Z"
-Description: "In this video, chris provides another update on Cloud with Chris, updates on what's coming soon and Azure related news!"
+Description: "Welcome to weekly Vlog #20!
+This one will start off focusing on Cloud with Chris, and a big thank you!
+Thank you for all of your support.
+It's allowed me to hit my 2021 goal of 500 subscribers way ahead of schedule.
+We'll be covering Cloud with Chris, and then the latest from Azure, Azure DevOps and GitHub!"
 PublishDate: "2021-05-16T09:30:00Z"
 Title: "V020 - Weekly Technology Vlog #20"
 episode: V020
-image: img/cloudwithchrislogo.png # img/vlog/v002.jpg
+image: img/vlog/v020.jpg
 explicit: "no"
 guests: []
 hosts:
 - chrisreddington
 images:
 - img/default-social.png
-# - img/vlog/v002.jpg
+- img/vlog/v020.jpg
-# podcast_bytes: "13803520"
+podcast_bytes: "24965120"
-# podcast_duration: "14:19.000"
+podcast_duration: "25:59.000"
-# podcast_file: V002 - Weekly Technology Vlog.mp3
+podcast_file: V020 - Weekly Technology Vlog.mp3
 series:
 - Weekly Vlog
 tags:
-#- Podcast
+- Azure
-#- Sessionize
+- AzureDevOps
-#- Azure
+- GitHub
-#- Community
+- Community
-# youtube: VyQI5SOsw3M
+- Blogging
-upcoming: true
+youtube: hcwNB21vhj8
 ---
-In this video, chris provides another update on Cloud with Chris, updates on what's coming soon and Azure related news!
+Welcome to weekly Vlog #20!
+This one will start off focusing on Cloud with Chris, and a big thank you!
+Thank you for all of your support.
+It's allowed me to hit my 2021 goal of 500 subscribers way ahead of schedule.
+We'll be covering Cloud with Chris, and then the latest from Azure, Azure DevOps and GitHub!